-Time flies when you spend time with your little one, right?
-In the spirit of making this year special for you and your loved ones, we want to share some ideas on how tonavigate this year with the right foot by establishing some family goals.
+Time flies when you spend it your little one, right?
+In the spirit of making this year special for you and your loved ones, we want to share some ideas on how to navigate this year with the right foot by establishing some family goals.
 Keep reading to learn more.

 Family resolutions are great motivators to help ourselves and our children develop better habits and accomplish new goals.
 This year invite your whole family to join in on the task.
 Here are some ideas for everyone to get started!